techidaily/site-ai-video-editing/source/_posts/new-in-2024-top-shortcut-towards-timeline-template.md

 Borders are a set of designs shapes, boundaries of text boxes, lines, etc. that can make your document look more beautiful and attractive.
 Adding a border can enhance the look of the content and theme of the menu.
 You can customize the design and thickness of the page.
 It totally depends on you that if you want add colorful border, text border, picture border, text border and custom border then you can add them.
 Adding a border will make it look more clean and simple.

-## Part 2 Editable Timeline Templates

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/hZsnjxeSh1U?si=hZIfzQPDNX5KtOCg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/f3PFn06LijE?si=zHrmlTOzrKxXe-k4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2 Editable Timeline Templates

 ### 06Handwritten Circles Timeline PowerPoint Template